 According to Poverty USA, North Carolina ranks number 40 among the other states in terms of its poverty level.
 17.9% of residents are living at or below the federal poverty level.
 This is a huge issue on the local, state and national level, so North Carolina has coordinated programs that are designed to help low-income families and individuals in need.
-If you are having issues paying bills or need financial help, review the below programs for North Carolina residents.
+If you are having issues paying bills or need financial help there are many options available to assist.

 Assistance with Utilities: If you’re having trouble affording your utility bills, there are quite a few assistance programs in North Carolina that aimed at helping those in need.
 One of the most notable programs that can help is Share the Warmth funded by Duke Energy.
 The program is administered by community action agencies and non-profit organizations all across the state.
 They provide financial assistance in order to help low-income individuals pay their utility bills throughout the winter.

 Food Assistance: The North Carolina Division of Social Services administers Food and Nutrition Services (FNS) for low-income families.
 Eligibility is determined by income and family size.
 This program is designed to give residents in need monthly benefits that can be used to purchase food.

 Loan Assistance: When on a low income it can be difficult to obtain a personal loan.
 Fortunately there are great specialty loans which are designed for those on a low income or with bad credit (not payday loans).
 These loan options are provided by certain banks, credit unions and non-profits.
 Learn about these different loan options here.